Where is Florianopolis

 by the chance to try out 20 different breaks in 7 days

-and the equivalent of a surf smorgasbord, this is not
+and the equivalent of a surf smorgasbord, May and June are not the ideal months for you.
+The nightlife scene

-on the island slow down a bit, but are still incredible
+on the island slows down a notch, but are still incredible

 by just about any standard.
 Floripa is a state capital